 - Interest is charged by overseas bank.
 Normally it is quoted as say “3M L + 350 bps”, where 3M is 3 Month, L is LIBOR, & bps is Basis Points (A unit that is equal to 1/100th of 1%).
 To put is simply: 3M L + 3.50%.
 LIBOR varies depending on tenure.
 For example as on today for 3 month LIBOR is 0.62430% and 6 Month LIBOR is 0.85775%

-- Arrangement fee: Charged by Buyers Credit Agents / Brokers how is arranging buyer’s credit for you.
+- Arrangement fee: Charged by Buyers Credit Agents / Brokers how is arranging buyer’s credit for importer.

 - Other charges: A2 payment on maturity, For 15CA and 15CB on maturity, Intermediary bank charges etc.

-- Withholding Tax(WHT): When funds are arranged from Foreign Bank, Importer has to pay WHT on the interest amount remitted overseas to the Indian tax authorities. <The WHT is not applicable where Indian banks arrange for buyers credit through their offshore offices>
+- Withholding Tax(WHT): When funds are arranged from Foreign Bank, Importer has to pay WHT on the interest amount remitted to the Indian tax authorities.

 Documents at the time of taking Fresh / Rollover of Buyers Credit